hatimbenhsain/haha-thesis-25/SwimmingGame/Assets/Resources/README.txt

 *=== SWIMMING GAME ===*
+By Team Haha (Hatim Benhsain and Hanwen Xu)

 A 3D swimming and exploration game about obsession.
 Become part of a community of merpeople who are evolving to discover casual sex.
 This is a proof-of-concept build that is meant to showcase most of the game's gameplay features as well as the vibe we are going for.
 This README file will give a brief description of the vision for each part of the game as well as the controls for each one.